Kamala Harris’s ascent is a win for Asian Americans. So why do I feel so ambivalent?

 East Asians must envision themselves as American leaders

 I was 8 years old when I learned I was Chinese.
-Or “other,” to be more exact, as classmates in my new hometown in the Houston suburbs had never seen an Asian kid before, and so assumed I must be Mexican.
+Or “other,” to be more exact, as classmates in my new hometown in a Houston suburb had never seen an Asian kid before, and so assumed I must be Mexican.

 I didn’t bother to clarify.
 I kept my head down, tacitly condoning the mislabeling as a way of fitting in.
 I realized that if I wanted kids to like me, I needed to conform to their terms.
 I became, as Cathy Park Hong describes in her landmark book Minor Feelings, a self-hating Asian.